ctm/mb2-doc/src/series/2023/wsop-style.md

 [^10]: The way I tried to clean up the mislabled tournaments error caused mb2 to start some players with too few tournament chips, so that tournament does not count toward WSOPS standings, but the (post-BARGE) replacement will.

+[^11]: The tournament was aborted in the middle.
+I had started a deploy and taken a short nap and something (probably a slow network here at mom's house) caused the deploy to take way too long and I didn't notice it.
+I had forgotten about the deploy when I woke up.

 [^7]: Each time a player completely busts (i.e. doesn't rebuy), the player that busts the busted player will be awarded an FM 65 bounty